Flux-limited solutions for quasi-convex Hamilton-Jacobi equations on networks: Relaxed and flux-limited solutions

-if $x_0 = 0$. \item We say that $u$ is a \emph{relaxed (viscosity) solution} if $u$ is both a sub-solution and a super-solution. \end{enumerate} \end{defi} For the special junction functions $F=F_A$, we will prove below that viscosity solutions and relaxed viscosity solutions coincide.
-We will refer to these solutions as \emph{flux-limited solutions.} \begin{defi}[Flux-limited solutions] Given $A \in \R$, assume that the Hamiltonians satisfy \eqref{eq::3bis}.
-A function $u:[0,T)\times J\to \R$ is a \emph{$A$-flux limited sub-solution (resp. super-solution, solution)} of \eqref{eq::1bis} if $u$ is a viscosity sub-solution (resp. super-solution, solution) of \eqref{eq::1bis} in the sense of Definition~\ref{defi::1} with $F=F_A$. \end{defi}
+\item We say that $u$ is a \emph{relaxed solution} if $u$ is both a relaxed sub-solution and a relaxed super-solution. \end{enumerate} \end{defi} We give a second definition of viscosity solutions in the case of flux-limited junction functions $F_A$: the junction condition is satisfied ``in a classical sense'' for test functions touching sub- and super-solutions at the junction point. \begin{defi}[Flux-limited solutions] Assume that the Hamiltonians satisfy \eqref{assum:H} and let $u:[0,T)\times J\to \R$. \begin{enumerate}[i)] \item We say that $u$ is a \emph{flux-limited sub-solution} (resp. \emph{flux-limited super-solution}) of \eqref{eq::1bis} in $(0,T)\times J$ if for all test function $\varphi\in C^1(J_T)$ touching $u^*$ from above (resp. from below) at $(t_0,x_0) \in J_T$, we have